 Packers freeze out Panthers at the finish

-The Green Bay Packers entered Sunday's game against the Carolina Panthers knowing it needed to slow down Christian McCaffrey while getting its own running game going.
+The Green Bay Packers entered Sunday's game against the Carolina Panthers knowing they needed to slow down Christian McCaffrey while getting their own running game going.
 Check and check.

-Packers running back Aaron Jones rushed for three touchdowns and Jones and Jamaal Williams combined for 156 rushing yards as they beat the Panthers 24-16 at snowy Lambeau Field in Green Bay, Wis., on Sunday.
+Packers running back Aaron Jones rushed for three touchdowns, and Jones and Jamaal Williams combined for 156 rushing yards as they beat the Panthers 24-16 at snowy Lambeau Field in Green Bay, Wis., on Sunday.
 On its final possession, Carolina drove into scoring position with an 18-play, 88-yard drive.
 Quarterback Kyle Allen completed a fourth-and-10 pass to D.J.
 Moore for a gain of 12 to the 13.
-On second-and-goal from the 2 with 4 seconds left, Kyle Fackrell made contact with McCaffrey and Preston Smith stopped him just short of the goal line for the Packers (8-2).
+On second-and-goal from the 2 with 4 seconds left, Kyler Fackrell made contact with McCaffrey, and Preston Smith stopped him just short of the goal line for the Packers (8-2) as time expired.
 The ruling was upheld upon review.

-Green Bay, which got seven receptions for 118 yards from Adams, enters a bye.
-Up next: a trip to San Francisco for a game that could loom large in the race for home-field advantage in the NFC playoffs.
+Green Bay, which got seven receptions for 118 yards from Adams, enters a bye before a trip to San Francisco, for a game that could loom large in the race for home-field advantage in the NFC playoffs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)